natebuckareff/nateb.xyz/site/src/articles/self-managed-kubernetes.md

 Have you ever wanted to run your own IaaS?
 Maybe you want to host your own projects with Kubernetes, but not pay for a managed service.
 Or maybe self-managed Kubernetes _is_ your project!
 For me, it was both, so I set out to learn how to run my own cluster on virtual private servers.

-Initially I thought that installing Kubernetes was going to be the hard part, but it turns out that it's actually pretty straight forward thanks to projects like [k0s](https://k0sproject.io/).
+Initially, I thought that installing Kubernetes was going to be the hard part, but it turns out that it's actually pretty straight forward thanks to projects like [k0s](https://k0sproject.io/).
 Instead, I ended up learning about Cloud-Init, QEMU, Linux virtual networking interfaces, and HAProxy.

 Before getting into setting up our cluster, a warning: **do not do this for a revenue-generating system!** Setting up Kubernetes is one thing, but maintaining that cluster over time and keeping it up-to-date is much harder.
-In the future I'd like to explore zero-downtime cluster migrations as an alternative to mutable in-place upgrades and zonal clusters for highly available workloads.
-But my advice to anyone considering Kubernetes for a production system: either be prepared to become a Kubernetes expert, hire an expert, or pay for a managed service.
+My advice to anyone considering Kubernetes for a production system: either be prepared to become a Kubernetes expert, hire an expert, or pay for a managed service.
 Use [Docker Compose](https://docs.docker.com/compose/) for as long as your workload can fit on a single server (most can!).

 Table of Contents:
 - [[#Overview]]